cemasma/youtube-mp3-downloader/README.md

 # youtube-mp3-downloader
-This video will help you download youtube videos as mp3.
+It provides you to download youtube videos as in mp3 format.
 Also you can download a list of video such as specific video.

 ## Installation
 - <a href="https://golang.org/dl/">Install Go</a>